andaryjo/trias-client/README.md

 **A lean Node.js client for TRIAS APIs. 🚀**

-This client aims to be a layer of abstraction for the TRIAS specification, so that developers do not need to deal with the actual implementation themselves.
-It achieves this by providing only a small subset of the capabilities of TRIAS and utilizing the [Friendly Public Transport Format](https://github.com/public-transport/friendly-public-transport-format).
+This client aims to be an easy-to use and lightweight implementation for the Public Transport TRIAS specification.
+It achieves that by providing only a small subset of the capabilities of TRIAS and utilizing the [Friendly Public Transport Format](https://github.com/public-transport/friendly-public-transport-format).

 The TRIAS Client currently only supports two basic functionalities:
 - Searching for stops (either using a name or coordinates).
 - Fetching departures for a stop.

-## What is TRIAS?

-TRIAS stands for "Travellor Realtime Information and Advisory Standard" and is a standardized specification developed by the [VDV](https://de.wikipedia.org/wiki/Verband_Deutscher_Verkehrsunternehmen) for public transport APIs.
-TRIAS offers a wide-range list of functionalities, including station / location search, realtime departures, navigation, ticket price calculation, malfunction reportings, and so on.
-[Here](https://github.com/andaryjo/trias-client/blob/v1/PROVIDERS.md) is a list of all public transport providers that provide a TRIAS interface.

-Currently, there aren't a lot of helpful resources on TRIAS.
-Most providers only publish a few implementation examples and refer to the documentation: [VDV 431-2 EKAP-Schnittstellenbeschreibung](https://www.vdv.de/ip-kom-oev.aspx)

 ## Usage

-To install it, use:
+> Please note that you will need an API endpoint and an API key or requestor reference key issued to you by the data provider.

+Install the package:

 ```
 npm install <tbd>